sfuhrm/capsula/README.md

 * Can build packages for multiple target platforms.

 ## TODOs

+The following TODOs are open programming tasks as known for today:

 * Stop at certain stages for debugging, for example after template generation.
 * Proper package copying back mechanism (.deb file to output dir).